deohs/r_onramp/r_packages_sessions_scripts.md

 This is typically* done using `install.packages()`.

-RStudio uses the RStudio Comprehensive R Archive Network ("CRAN") mirror [https://cran.rstudio.com](https://cran.rstudio.com) by default, but other repositories can be specified.
+RStudio uses the RStudio "Comprehensive R Archive Network" ("CRAN") mirror [https://cran.rstudio.com](https://cran.rstudio.com) by default, but other repositories can be specified.